Nerf1187/summoners-war-simulator/README.md

 * There are currently 24 monsters implemented (found in Monsters/Monster database.csv).
 Feel free to make more if you know how and want to.
   If you do, read "How to create a new Monster.txt" for instructions.
-All characters should be accurate as of December 10, 2023.
+All characters should be accurate as of April 25, 2024.
   Each Monster has at least one rune set already but feel free to make your own.